michelgrootjans/dot-game/readme.md

 `open localhost:3000`

-The following step requires httpie tool to be installed.
+There are a few scripts to simulate iterations.
+They requires httpie tool to be installed.

-`./scripts/simple_scenario.sh`
+- `./scripts/simple_scenario.sh`

 ## Run the tests